-The Aprilia SXR 160 maxi-scooter will be the company’s flagship model which will help it rival the upcoming Suzuki Burgman Street 150.
+The list of upcoming scooters in India continues with the Aprilia SXR 160.
+The maxi-scooter will be the company’s flagship model which will help it rival the upcoming Suzuki Burgman Street 150.
 It flaunts typical maxi-scooter characteristics with sporty and aggressive design.

 The triple headlight setup of the Aprilia SXR 160 is something that only Aprilia could flawlessly pull off.
 While it gets mean and angry looks, the front apron of the maxi-scooter is quite simple and features some graphics and minimal chrome embellishments.
 Cycle parts will be shared with the Aprilia SXR 125 save for ABS instead of CBS.

 Powering the Aprilia SXR 160 will be the same engine as the Aprilia SR 160.
 The 160 cc fuel-injected, three-valve engine delivers 11 PS of power and 11.6 Nm of torque.

 The Aprilia SXR 160 is expected to be launched with the SXR 125 and will carry a sticker price around INR 1.25 lakh (ex-showroom).